Triton (moon): Physical characteristics

 Triton is the seventh-largest moon and sixteenth-largest object in the Solar System and is modestly larger than the dwarf planets Pluto and Eris.
-It is also the largest retrograde moon in the solar system.
-It comprises more than 99.5% of all the mass known to orbit Neptune, including the planet's rings and thirteen other known moons, and is also more massive than all known moons in the Solar System smaller than itself combined.
+It is the largest known object believed to have originated in the Kuiper Belt.
+It is also the largest retrograde moon in the Solar System.
+It accounts for more than 99.5% of all the mass known to orbit Neptune, including the planet's rings and fifteen other known moons, and is also more massive than all known moons in the Solar System smaller than itself combined.
 Also, with a diameter 5.5% that of Neptune, it is the largest moon of a gas giant relative to its planet in terms of diameter, although Titan is bigger relative to Saturn in terms of mass (the ratio of Triton's mass to that of Neptune is approximately 1:4788).
-It has a radius, density (2.061 g/cm3), temperature and chemical composition similar to that of Pluto.
+It has a radius, density (2.061 g/cm3), temperature, and chemical composition similar to that of Pluto.

 Triton's surface is covered with a transparent layer of annealed frozen nitrogen.
 Only 40% of Triton's surface has been observed and studied, but it may be entirely covered in such a thin sheet of nitrogen ice.
-Like Pluto's, Triton's crust consists of 55% nitrogen ice with other ices mixed in.
+Triton's surface consists of 55% nitrogen ice with other ices mixed in.
 Water ice comprises 15–35% and frozen carbon dioxide (dry ice) the remaining 10–20%.
 Trace ices include 0.1% methane and 0.05% carbon monoxide.
 There could also be ammonia ice on the surface, as there are indications of ammonia dihydrate in the lithosphere.
 Triton's mean density implies that it probably consists of about 30–45% water ice (including relatively small amounts of volatile ices), with the remainder being rocky material.
 Triton's surface area is 23 million km2, which is 4.5% of Earth, or 15.5% of Earth's land area.
 Triton has an unusually high albedo, reflecting 60–95% of the sunlight that reaches it, and it has changed only slightly since the first observations.
 By comparison, the Moon reflects only 11%.
-Triton's reddish color is thought to be the result of methane ice, which is converted to tholins under exposure to ultraviolet radiation.
+This high albedo causes Triton to reflect a lot of whatever little sunlight there is instead of absorbing it, causing it to have the coldest recorded temperature in the Solar System at 38 K. Triton's reddish color is thought to be the result of methane ice, which is converted to tholins under exposure to ultraviolet radiation.